VukGr/glock/README.md

 However at 120mb of ram usage and 30mb binary size it isn't horrid enough to warrant a rewrite in my opinion, especially considering the amount of electron based apps out nowadays.

+## Download

+You can download the windows binary at: https://github.com/VukGr/glock/releases/tag/1.0